6.9.6 Contour Plot with Vector Overlay

 - Open Tutorial Data.opj and browse to the Contour Plot with Vector Overlay folder in Project Explorer (PE).

-- Activate the W147 matrix and select Plot: Contour/Heat Map: Color Fill in the menu.
-The graph should appear as shown below:
+- Activate the W147 matrix and select Plot> Contour: Contour - Color Fill in the menu.
+The graph below will be created:

-- To change the color scale, double-click on the scale object.
-Update the settings as given below:
+- To change the color scale, double-click on the scale object to open the Color Scale Control dialog.
+Do the settings below:

 - In the Labels node,